 If you are one of those people that races home to eat a weighty bowl of pasta before sleeping and laments on why Italians can remain skinny when eating so many carbohydrates you’ve probably not heard of Abruzzo’s ‘Lo Sdijuno’!

-Lo Sdijuno was the traditional, hearty meal eaten in the fields and groves between 10.30 and 11 am that would consist of bread, cheese, ham, salami, eggs, omelets with peppers, a simply dressed homemade pasta, and calorific wine.
-Most of the rural population would have been up by 5.30 in the summer and 6.30 in the autumn and winter, had a small nibble for breakfast before making their way out to farm.
+Lo Sdijuno was the traditional, hearty meal eaten in the fields and groves between 10.30 and 11 am that would consist of bread, cheese, ham, salami, eggs, omelettes with peppers, a simply dressed homemade pasta, and calorific wine.
+Most of the rural population would have been up by 5.30 in the summer and 6.30 in the autumn and winter, had a small nibble for breakfast before making their way out up to the ‘land’.
+They didn’t own it but rented it being subsistence farmers.
 They would eat what would appear to many a frugal dinner of either vegetables or salad, a soup or a dish like ‘pizza and foje’, a super light corn thin pizza crust cooked in the fireplace under a lid accompanied by lots of refried wild chicory, mixed vegetables, and herbs and go to bed.

 For those that follow the now popular intermittent fasting 16/8 hr diets of today, which have been so successful in reducing Diabetes 2 for those that suffer, you will no doubt see the similarities and realise your ‘fasting diet’ is nothing new.
 The word ‘Sdijuno’ stems from the word for fast in dialect.
 It’s a style of intelligent eating that recognises the rhythm of our metabolism and activities over the day and ensures we eat accordingly.
 Why eat a plate of carbohydrates last thing at night, that our bodies will not burn off as we sleep on and rather turn to fat!
 Its influence on when to eat particular foods today remains in place today you would find it a hard task to find many Italians eating large bowls of pasta at home in the evening!